bitnami/charts/bitnami/minio/README.md

 ## Upgrading

+### To 8.0.0

+This version updates Minio after some major changes, affecting its Web UI.
+MinIO&reg; has replaced its MinIO&reg; Browser with the MinIO&reg; Console, and Web UI has been moved to a separated port.
+As a result the following variables have been affected:
+- `.Values.service.port` has been slit into `.Values.service.ports.api` (default: 9090) and `.Values.service.ports.console` (default: 9091).
+- `.Values.containerPort` has been slit into `.Values.containerPorts.api` (default: 9090) and `.Values.containerPort.console` (default: 9091).
+- Service port `minio` has been replaced with `minio-api` and `minio-console` with target ports minio-api and minio-console respectively.
+- Liveness, readiness and startup probes now use port `minio-console` instead of `minio`.

+Please note that Web UI, previously running on port 9090 will now use port 9091 leaving port 9090 for the MinIO&reg; Server API.

 ### To 7.0.0

 This version introduces pod and container securityContext support.
 The previous configuration of `securityContext` has moved to `podSecurityContext` and `containerSecurityContext`.
 Apart from this case, no issues are expected to appear when upgrading.